Go Back Up

 Then, add that value to the number of full-time employees you have to get your total FTE count.

-If you have any employees that work on a seasonal basis, you must include them in your workforce size by translating them into FTEs.
+If you have any employees who work on a seasonal basis, you must include them in your workforce size by translating them into FTEs.
 But if your seasonal workers’ hours cause your FTE count to exceed 50 or more, you may be able to apply for the seasonal worker exemption1.

 You qualify for the seasonal worker exemption if you meet both of the following criteria: